Kenya Moore Points To Kim Zolciak’s Hypocritical Comments: Slams ‘RHOA’ Star’s New Look

 Kenya Moore may have gone to Sheree Whitfield’s housewarming party because she wanted to celebrate her friend’s new home, but she didn’t expect to get into a fight with former housewife, Kim Zolciak.
-The two had previously filmed The Real Housewives of Atlanta together and while there was no major issue between them after Kim left the show, it sounds like they had plenty to say to one another during Sheree’s party.
+The two had previously filmed The Real Housewives of Atlanta together, and while there was no major issue between them after Kim left the show, it sounds like they had plenty to say to one another during Sheree’s party.
 While Kenya went after Kim’s finances as Kroy Biermann was no longer playing football, Zolciak kept saying that Moore was jealous of her because she had everything Moore wanted; a husband and children.

 According to a new Bravo report, Kenya Moore is now opening up about Kim’s comments about her.
-Of course, Kenya has revealed that she does want a husband and she does want children, but that doesn’t mean she wants what Kim has.
+Of course, Kenya has revealed that she does want a husband, and she does want children, but that doesn’t mean she wants what Kim has.
 And to prove her point, Moore makes some low blows at her former co-stars.

 “I’d been very fond of Kim and always kept in touch with her and had been one of her biggest fans.
 I was shocked when she was so rude to me.
 After all, had she not felt superior to this group of girls and left, she would know that the “house war” between me and Sheree was not that serious.
 We all watched Kim trash Kandi’s house, right?
 She talked about her neighborhood, her broken gate, her banisters and went on and on and on about what was wrong with Kandi’s house,” Kenya Moore explains, revealing that Zolciak is no better herself as she has slammed her co-star’s home a few years ago.